 In summary, ozone recovery during the twenty-first century reverses the effects of ozone depletion.
 It leads to a springtime warming of the polar cap in the lower stratosphere and an associated weakening of the westerly winds that extends to the surface in austral summer.
-In contrast, increasing GHGs lead to a cooling of the stratosphere throughout most of the year and,

-- 510 an acceleration of the subtropical jet that extends to the top of and enhanced westerly winds throughout the stratosphere.
-These results are in good agreement with the findings of previous studies (Perlwitz et al., 2008; Karpechko et al., 2010; McLandress et al., 2010; Polvani et al., 2011a).
-A significant exception to the otherwise rather zonally uniform changes occurs in austral spring, when a dynamical response to increasing GHGs results in contrasting temperature and zonal wind changes over the Pacific and Indo-Atlantic sectors that offset each other in the zonal mean and are not detectable if only zonal mean fields are - 515 investigated.
+In contrast, increasing GHGs lead to a cooling of the stratosphere throughout most of the year and an acceleration of the subtropical jet that extends to the top of the stratosphere.
+A significant exception to the otherwise rather zonally uniform changes occurs in austral spring, when a dynamical response to increasing GHGs results in contrasting temperature and zonal wind changes over the Pacific and Indo-Atlantic sectors that offset each other in the zonal mean and are not detectable if only zonal mean fields are investigated.
 The importance of these GHG-driven changes, which are reported here for the first time, is emphasized by their magnitude, which is similar to the magnitude of the changes due to ozone recovery.
-In the months and regions where the ozone effect is important, the combined ozone and GHG effect is stronger in the stratosphere in the ensemble with interactive ozone chemistry than in the ensemble with prescribed CMIP6 ozone, as the ozone effect is stronger in the former ensemble.
-This demonstrates the importance of the ozone field in setting the magnitude of the temperature and zonal wind changes during the 520 twenty-first century.
+In the months and regions where the ozone effect is important, the combined ozone and GHG effect is stronger in the stratosphere in the ensemble with interactive ozone chemistry than in the ensemble with prescribed ozone, as the ozone effect is stronger in the former ensemble.
+This demonstrates the importance of the ozone field in setting the magnitude of the temperature and zonal wind changes during the twenty-first century.